Andrzej Chyra: Life and career

 He graduated from high school and in 1987 he graduated from the Acting Theater School in Warsaw.
 In 1994, he majored at the same university in directing.

 He made his film debut in 1993, with the role of Benvollo in the film Order of Affection, directed by Radosław Piwowarski.
 The largest role so far that brought him recognition was as Gerard Nowak in the 1999 film The Debt (Dług) by Krzysztof Krauze, for which he was awarded the Best Actor award at the Polish Film Festival in Gdynia.
-The success of this was repeated in 2005 when he received the PFF Gdynia prize for his role in Komornik.
-He was also nominated in 2006 for his role in the film, We're All Christs.
+The success of this was continued in 2005 when he received the Polish Academy Award for Best Actor for his role in Komornik.
+In 2007, he starred in Andrzej Wajda's Academy Award-nominated historical drama film Katyń.

+He was also nominated for Polish Film Awards his roles in the films We're All Christs (2006), Never Gonna Snow Again (2021) and All Our Fears (2021).

+In 2015, he was awarded the Konrad Swinarski Prize for directing Paweł Mykietyn's opera Czarodziejska góra based on Thomas Mann's novel The Magic Mountain.
+In 2019, he received the Zbigniew Cybulski Award for Lifetime Achievement.